-Spatial areas of the ICCAT data preparatory meeting (Anon.
-2015, Figure 1.1A)

 The MAST model (Taylor et al. 2011) areas which are the same Figure 1.1 but simplified such that the Central Atlantic is merged with the Western Atlantic.

-Spatial areas proposed by Kimoto et al. (2015) with alternative spatial stratification of the northeast Atlantic (to better characterize Japanese longline fishing activities).

 Temporal strata [Need 6-monthly temporal strata also be considered?]

 Since the catch and effort data are available only at a quarterly resolution (Jan-Mar, Apr-Jun, Jul-Sept, Oct–Dec) this is currently the only sub-year temporal definition under consideration.